ayazhankadessova/python-bit/README.md

 - [x] Create curricula with 2 weeks
 - [x] create teacher
 - [x] weeklyprogress => "classroomid-week" => {task1: [array of users who completed - no duplicates]}
+- [ ] what should be my function name? test cases?
+- [ ] fix function names mappings
+- [ ] show test cases and let students add their own test cases

 ## Nov 27

+- [x] Teacher dashboard & student dashboard -> fix types
+- [x] Student classrooms & teacher classrooms -> fix types
+- [ ] Why not showing week 2 problems??
-- [ ] I need to work on CodeExecutor.
-Really try to do 2 simple functions! and test.
+- [ ] add 2 more problems
 - [ ] Run code doesn't work bc function
-- [ ] Create task Ids (the functions will stay locally)
-- [ ] fix students dashboard -> it doesnt retrieve enrolled classrooms effectively
 - [ ] choose week
 - [ ] how to save progress
 - [ ] no document to update
 - [ ] is it actually checking ?
-- [ ] make meaningful ids for classroom?
 - [ ] all interfaces in one place
 - [ ] remove atom stuff
-- [ ] Create classroom tasks -> taskId
 - [ ] think of how to create a classroom
 - [ ] test case for week 1 ok
 - [ ] add test cases section